Skip to main content

 The party also pledged to eliminate bag fees for shoppers.

-The government's efforts to reduce single-use plastics and other forms of plastic waste began in December 2023.
-Under the regulations, businesses can still provide some single-use items, such as plastic beverage lids and wooden utensils, under certain circumstances.
+Under B.C.'s regulations, businesses can still provide some single-use items, such as plastic beverage lids and wooden utensils, under certain circumstances.

 Plastic straws are also available upon request – as some people with disabilities require them to drink.